Early Education Associate

 Areas of expertise

-- Musical Development in Early Childhood
+Musical Development Matters in the Early Years

-- Enabling Musical Environments
+Creating Enabling Musical Environments

 In this course participants will be encouraged to reflect on music making and music listening opportunities within their continuous provision.
 Participants will be offered lots of practical ideas and suggestions to support them to create enabling musical environments including the auditory environment.
 Throughout the session we will consider the unique child and the musical interests, preferences, and identities of children and how educators can connect with and nurture this.